mdulin2/SC3/README.md

 - Relative file path issues (symbolic links)(6)
 - **Finally Switch**:
 	- Python command injection into ``input``.
+- **odd/even**:
+	- Run bash commands with either ONLY odd or even characters.
+	- Even is MUCH harder than odd because the / cannot be used with even.

 ### Reversing (Zach)
 - **1: First reverse**